OmriPy/YouTube-Downloader/README.md

 ```py
 root.iconbitmap()
 ```
-And put the path to the icon inside the parentheses.
+And put the full path to the icon inside the parentheses.